jfreedman340/Java-Assignment-005/README.md

   * Describe for me how the body of the method executes (i.e. its flow of execution).
 *
-* First it outputs three lines of strings, then it returns what the user input.
+* First it outputs four lines of strings, then it returns what the user input.
 *
   * How do the format specifiers differ than what you've seen before and what do they do?